matthieubouchard/techstars_client/README.md

 * database: aws RDS managed postgresql instance

-* hosting: the app is deployed to an EC2 instance and hosted behind and aws application loadbalancer at either http://interview.nicecmpny.com or http://techstars-1173038303.us-west-2.elb.amazonaws.com
+* hosting: the app is deployed to an EC2 instance using an aws application loadbalancer at either http://interview.nicecmpny.com or http://techstars-1173038303.us-west-2.elb.amazonaws.com

 A couple of notes: